 What is the Full form of DDT?

-The full form of DDT is the Dichlorodiphenyltrichloroethane.
-In agriculture, DDT used as an insecticide.
+The full form of DDT is Dichlorodiphenyltrichloroethane.
+In agriculture, DDT is used as an insecticide.
 In 1972, the United States banned the use of DDT; however, the compound is still used by some nations.
 For the prevention of lice, DDT was often used in the past.
-It is also in use for control of mosquitoes that transmit malaria outside the United States.
+It is also in use for the control of mosquitoes that transmit malaria outside the United States.
 In the atmosphere and animal tissues, DDT and its associated chemicals survive for a long time.

 History of DDT